Aman-Gupta-1/samsung-riscv/README.md

 </details>

 <details><summary>
-Task 5:Task is to implement any digital circuit using VSDSquadron Mini.
+Task 5: Task is to implement any digital circuit using VSDSquadron Mini.
 </summary>
 <br>